Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Observations and Photometry

 \subsection{Mitigating contamination by M31}

 M32 and M31 are in close proximity, with a projected separation of $24^\prime$ (5.4 kpc; \citealt{Sarajedini2012}).
 M31 stars are thus a major source of contamination in our M32 sample.
-To account for this contamination we adopt two complementary approaches to statistically correct our CMDs and M32 star counts.
+We adopt two complementary approaches to statistically correct our M32 C- and M-type star counts to account for this contamination.

-Using data from `Brick 02' of the Panchromatic Hubble Andromeda Treasury (PHAT) program \citep{Dalcanton2012} which contains both inner disc and bulge M31 stars at approximately the same isophotal level as M32, we can estimate the level of contamination from M31 at M32's projected radius.
-Within this field, in an area comparable to our WFC3/IR coverage of M32, \citet{Goldman2022} identify 1409 TP-AGB stars in the {\em HST} data and 47 x-AGB stars identified from {\em Spitzer} colours, 20 of which are highly obscured and only detected in the mid-IR.
-Unfortunately, data on the photometric chemical subtypes of the AGB stars in `Brick 02' are not available, preventing corrections for M31 contaminant C and M-type stars on a more granular level.

-To recover the numbers of contaminant C and M-type stars in our M32 field, we use the chemically classified AGB stars in M31 from \citet{Boyer2019}.
-In this survey, which uses the same {\em HST} filters and observing set-up as our programme, \citet{Boyer2019} observed 21 fields across M31's disc sampling a wide range in metallicity and age.
+First, we recover the numbers of contaminant C and M-type stars in our M32 field using chemically classified AGB stars in M31 from \citet{Boyer2019}.
+This survey used the same {\em HST} filters and observing set-up as our programme, to observe 21 fields across M31's disc sampling a wide range in metallicity and age.
 As the ratio of C/M TP-AGB stars decreases rapidly with galactic radius, we fit a linear function to the number of stars as a function of deprojected radius and extrapolate the star counts at M32's deprojected radius of 13.12 kpc.
 This corresponds to 263 $\pm$ 16 M-type stars and 17 $\pm$ 6 C-stars per WFC3/IR pointing at M32's location.
-Alternatively, we can consider Field 20 of \citet{Boyer2019} in PHAT `Brick 18' to be representative of the M31 contamination in our data.
-This field has a deprojected distance of 13.68 kpc, is outside of the star-forming arms and contains M31 disc stars; in total, this field has 198 M-type stars and 14 C-stars.
+We refer to C and M star counts corrected using these values as `extrapolation corrected'.
+Alternatively, we can consider Field 20 of \citet{Boyer2019} in `Brick 18' of the Panchromatic Hubble Andromeda Treasury (PHAT) program \citep{Dalcanton2012} to be representative of the M31 contamination in our data.
+This field has a deprojected distance of 13.68 kpc, is outside of the star-forming arms and contains M31 disc stars; in total, this field has 198 M-type stars and 14 C-stars in a WFC3 pointing.
+We refer to this M31 correction as `F20 corrected'.